Grenadingue/messy-politics/code-of-conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at sindresorhus@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the current project team at chauvin.nico@gmail.com and toma.cristini@gmail.com.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.